zeko-labs/zeko/src/app/zeko/design.md

 Thus, you can infer the circuit behavior from this.
 Anything that is impossible to check, e.g. the parent account update, is simply not part of the circuit.
-In certain places we use X instead of hash of X.
+In general we use X instead of hash of X.
 Hash of X is implied where it's not feasible to use X itself, (e.g. storing the ledger in the app state of an account).